googleforgames/agones/site/content/en/docs/Installation/Terraform/eks.md

 - cluster_name - the name of the EKS cluster (default is "agones-terraform-example")
 - agones_version - the version of agones to install (an empty string, which is the default, is the latest version from the [Helm repository](https://agones.dev/chart/stable))
+- force_update - whether or not to force the replacement/update of resource (default is true, false may be required to prevent immutability errors when updating the configuration)
 - machine_type - EC2 instance type for hosting game servers (default is "t2.large")
 - region - the location of the cluster (default is "us-west-2")
 - node_count - count of game server nodes for the default node pool (default is "4")